williamgrosset/krispychicken/README.md

-# A chrome extension that tears your web page apart.
+# A chrome extension that dynamically tears your web page apart.

 Do you know when you have a great idea and you want to beat everyone else to it?
 Well, that is what we used for the motivation of our masterpiece...